devicehive/devicehive-android/README.md

 DeviceHive Android Example demostrates the usage of [DeviceHive Java Library](https://github.com/devicehive/devicehive-java) inside Android Application.
 [DeviceHive Java Library](https://github.com/devicehive/devicehive-java) could be easily [implemented](https://github.com/devicehive/devicehive-java#download) into any Android Project.
 It supports Android Applications for tablets and phones, Android Wear and Android Things.

-This Android Application is showing how easily you can register the new Device and start sending any data to the server.
+This Android Application is showing how easily you can register a new Device or get the existing and start sending any data to the server.
 For an example we are sending current Location.

 ```java
 //Creating DeviceHive Instance